 A device used to connect nodes together.
 A switch or hub is used with wired Ethernet, an access point is used for wireless Ethernet (WiFi), and a router or gateway builds an Internet by connecting different LANs together.

-Electronic switches are used control the flow of current on a circuit.
-They can be used to switch between closed position, in which a current continues its flow through a circuit, and open position, in which the current is not passed through.
+Electronic switches are used to control the flow of current on a circuit.
+They can be used to switch between the closed position, in which a current continues its flow through a circuit, and the open position, in which the current is not passed through.
 A classic example of this type is a light switch, in which a closed position would turn on a light and an open position would turn off that light.
 Closing the switch completes the circuit.
 Other switches are used to control the amount of current that flows across the circuit.
 A classic example of this type is a dimmer switch for a light used to brighten or dim the brightness of a light.

 While the above are common mechanical switches, it is also possible to use programming code to switch the flow of current along a circuit.
-A common method for doing this is through use of a transistor which uses a low current signal to one leg of the transistor provided by the program to determine the flow of a larger amount of current through the transistors other two legs.
+A common method for doing this is through use of a transistor, which uses a low current signal to one leg of the transistor provided by the program to determine the flow of a larger amount of current through the transistors other two legs.

-A router is an interconnect device used to transfer data from one Local Area Network (LAN) to another LAN connected to the router.
+A router is an interconnect device used to transfer data from one local area network (LAN) to another LAN connected to the router.

 A collection of LANs and devices in an area the size of a city.

 Covers the size of a state, country, and could even be considered to include the entire Internet.
 A WAN is comprised of many interconnected MANs and LANs.
-The WAN that is used to internetwork these is typically owned and managed by one or more Internet Service Providers (ISPs: the business that provides connections to each LAN), Network Service Providers (NSPs: the business(es) that provide connections between ISPs), and Backbone Providers (the business(es) that provide the more extended connections between NSPs).
+The WAN that is used to internetwork these is typically owned and managed by one or more Internet service providers (ISPs: the business that provides connections to each LAN), network service providers (NSPs: the business(es) that provide connections between ISPs), and backbone providers (the business(es) that provide the more extended connections between NSPs).

 Adds two channels to standard phone line for Internet.
 Hub and spoke (dedicated line) topology; full duplex.
 In the U.S., DSL prioritizes download speeds.